What is a Sky TV package?

 Sky TV is a television service which uses satellites to transmit programming to dishes on the ground.
 It provides high quality picture and sound, a huge number of channels and does not rely on fixed lines so it can be installed on any property within the satellite’s coverage area - which is the whole of the UK and Ireland and some parts of Europe.

-In addition to its premium satellite TV services, Sky also has its own broadband packages, which can be purchased separately or as part of a “triple play” bundle with TV and phone.
+In addition to its premium satellite TV packages, Sky also has its own broadband services, which can be purchased separately or as part of a “triple play” bundle with TV and phone.

 - Sky News, BBC News, Al Jazeera, Fox News